top of page

 • 5 min read

-Maintaining accounting records and preparing financial and tax returns is a crucial part of the administration of foreign companies.
+Maintaining accounting records and preparing financial and tax returns is crucial for the administration of foreign companies.
 This article focuses on the main reporting obligations of UK companies to the registrar and tax authorities.
-In particular, we will look at the reporting, tax, and audit rules for the most popular instruments in international business - UK companies, limited liability partnerships (LLPs), and LP partnerships.
+In particular, we will look at the reporting requirements, tax implications, and audit rules for popular instruments in international business—UK companies, limited liability partnerships (LLPs), and LP partnerships.

-1. Submit an annual Confirmation Statement and notify Companies House of changes in a timely manner;
+2. Notifying Companies House of changes in a timely manner.

 Annual Confirmation Statement

-Every company must submit a Confirmation Statement (Form CS01) to Companies House within 14 days of the end of the review period.
-The review period is a 12-month period starting from the date of incorporation or the anniversary of the last Confirmation Statement.
-This confirms that the company has reported all legally required information, such as details of directors, shareholders, registered office, and persons with significant control (PSC).
+Each company must submit a Confirmation Statement (Form CS01) to Companies House within 14 days of the end of the review period.
+The review period lasts for 12 months, beginning from the date of incorporation or the anniversary of the last Confirmation Statement.
+This confirms that the company has reported all necessary information, such as details of directors, shareholders, registered office location, and persons with significant control (PSC).

-Changes to industry codes (SICs), share capital, or shareholder information (names, class and number of shares, dates of transfer) can be included with Form CS01.
-Other changes, such as registered office address or PSC details, require separate forms filed within 14 days of the change.
-The filing fee is £13 (online) or £40 (paper) as of 2025.
+Changes to industry codes (SICs), share capital, or shareholder information can be included with Form CS01.
+Other changes, like registered office address or PSC details, require separate forms filed within 14 days of the change.
+As of 2025, the filing fee is £13 (online) or £40 (paper).

-Records must include details of all monies received and expended, with justification, and the company’s assets and liabilities.
-They must be kept at the registered office or another designated place and be available for inspection by company officers.
+Records must include details of all received and expended funds, along with justifications, and must cover the company’s assets and liabilities.
+They should be kept at the registered office or another designated location and be available for inspection by company officers.

-If records are kept outside the UK, accounts and returns based on them must be sent to the UK and be available for inspection.
-Records must be retained for at least six years from the date of creation for private companies, per section 388(4) of the Companies Act 2006 and HMRC requirements.
+If records are maintained outside the UK, accounts and returns must be sent to the UK and be accessible for inspection.
+All records must be retained for at least six years from the date of creation for private companies, as specified by section 388(4) of the Companies Act 2006 and HMRC requirements.

-Failure to comply with these requirements is an offence, with potential fines and, in cases of fraudulent failure, imprisonment of up to seven years under section 387.
+Failure to comply with these requirements can lead to penalties.
+Offenders face fines and, in cases of fraudulent failure, can be imprisoned for up to seven years under section 387.

-A company’s financial year corresponds to its accounting reference period.
-The first period begins on the date of incorporation and ends on the last day of the month in which the first anniversary falls (the accounting reference date, or ARD).
-Subsequent periods are 12 months, starting the day after the previous period’s end and ending on the ARD.
+A company’s financial year aligns with its accounting reference period.
+The first period starts on the date of incorporation and ends on the last day of the month in which the first anniversary occurs.
+This date is known as the accounting reference date (ARD).
+Subsequent periods are 12 months long, starting the day after the previous period ends and concluding on the ARD.

-For example, a company incorporated on 7 September 2020 has a first period ending 30 September 2021, with the next period running from 1 October 2021 to 30 September 2022.
+For example, a company incorporated on 7 September 2020 would have its first period ending 30 September 2021.
+The following period would run from 1 October 2021 to 30 September 2022.

-The ARD can be changed using Form AA01.
-The period can be shortened without restriction but can only be extended once every five years, up to a maximum of 18 months, unless the company is in administration.
+The ARD can be modified using Form AA01.
+The period may be shortened without restrictions but can only be extended once every five years, for a maximum of 18 months—unless the company is in administration.

 Financial statements must be prepared:

-· To give a true and fair view of the company’s assets, liabilities, financial position, and profit or loss.
+• To provide a true and fair view of the company’s assets, liabilities, financial position, and profit or loss.

-Dormant companies (those with no significant accounting transactions, excluding permitted transactions like share subscriptions or filing fees) file simplified “dormant accounts” using Form AA02.
+Dormant companies (those without significant accounting transactions, excluding permitted transactions like share subscriptions or filing fees) file simplified “dormant accounts” using Form AA02.
 The same deadlines and penalties apply as for standard accounts.

-Directors are responsible for preparing and approving financial statements, which must be sent to shareholders, debt instrument holders, and those entitled to receive notice of general meetings.
+Directors bear the responsibility for preparing and approving financial statements, which must be sent to shareholders, debt instrument holders, and those entitled to notice of general meetings.

-Under section 441 of the Companies Act 2006, financial statements must be filed with Companies House within 9 months of the ARD for private companies (6 months for public companies).
-For a first period exceeding 12 months, statements must be filed within 21 months from incorporation or 3 months from the ARD, whichever is later.
+Under section 441 of the Companies Act 2006, financial statements must be submitted to Companies House within 9 months of the ARD for private companies (or 6 months for public companies).
+For a first period exceeding 12 months, statements must be filed within either 21 months from incorporation or 3 months from the ARD, depending on which is later.

-If unforeseen circumstances prevent timely filing, companies may apply to Companies House for an extension.
-Late filing is an offence, with directors facing fines up to £5,000 and daily penalties of up to £500 for ongoing delays.
+If unforeseen circumstances hinder timely filing, companies may appeal to Companies House for an extension.
+Late filing incurs penalties, with director fines reaching up to £5,000 and daily penalties of up to £500 for ongoing delays.
 Civil penalties (as of 2025) include:

 Failure to file may lead to the company being struck off the register and dissolved, with assets becoming state property.

 Annual financial statements must be audited unless exempt under the Companies Act 2006.
-Small companiesmicro-entities, and dormant companies are typically exempt.
-A company is dormant if it has no significant business operations (excluding transactions like payment of fees or share subscriptions) since incorporation or the start of the accounting period and meets small company criteria.
+Small companies, micro-entities, and dormant companies often qualify for exemption.
+A company is regarded as dormant if it has undergone no significant business operations (excluding transactions like payments of fees or share subscriptions) since incorporation or the start of the accounting period while meeting small company criteria.

 Corporation Tax

-A company is UK resident for tax purposes if:
+A company is considered UK resident for tax purposes if:

-· Its central management and control is in the UK.
+• Its central management and control is situated in the UK.

 The corporation tax rate is 19% (as of 2025, pending any Budget changes).
-UK-resident companies pay tax on worldwide income, with relief for foreign taxes paid.
-Non-resident companies pay tax only on UK-sourced income.
+UK-resident companies pay tax on worldwide income, with relief granted for foreign taxes already paid.
+Non-resident companies are taxed solely on UK-sourced income.

-The tax base includes business income and capital gains, with deductions for ordinary business expenses.
-Dividends received from UK or foreign companies are generally tax-exempt.
-Dividends paid by UK companies typically have no withholding tax.
-Interest and royalties paid abroad are subject to 20% withholding tax, unless reduced by a double tax treaty.
+The tax base comprises business income and capital gains, with deductions available for ordinary business expenses.
+Dividends received from UK or foreign companies are ordinarily tax-exempt, and dividends paid by UK companies typically incur no withholding tax.
+Interest and royalties remitted abroad face a 20% withholding tax, unless reduced by a double tax treaty.

-Legislation includes controlled foreign company (CFC) rules, transfer pricing rules, interest deduction limits, and a general anti-abuse rule (GAAR).
+Relevant legislation includes controlled foreign company (CFC) rules, transfer pricing rules, limits on interest deductions, and a general anti-abuse rule (GAAR).

 Companies are automatically registered for corporation tax upon incorporation, receiving a Unique Taxpayer Reference (UTR) from HMRC.
-A tax return must be filed within 12 months of the end of the tax period, even if no profits are made.
-If profits are ≤ £1.5 million, tax is due 9 months and 1 day after the tax period’s end.
+A tax return must be filed within 12 months of the end of the tax period, regardless of profitability.
+If profits are ≤ £1.5 million, tax is due 9 months and 1 day after the tax period’s conclusion.
 For first periods exceeding 12 months, two tax returns may be required.

 Value Added Tax (VAT)

-The standard VAT rate is 20%, with reduced rates of 5% or 0% for specific goods and services.
-VAT registration is mandatory if taxable turnover exceeds £90,000 in the past 12 months or is expected to exceed this in the next 30 days.
-Voluntary registration is permitted.
+The standard VAT rate stands at 20%, with reduced rates of 5% or 0% applicable for specific goods and services.
+VAT registration becomes mandatory if taxable turnover exceeds £90,000 in the previous 12 months or is anticipated to surpass this in the next 30 days.
+Voluntary registration is also permissible.

-VAT-registered companies file VAT Returns quarterly, even if no VAT is payable or refundable.
+VAT-registered companies are obligated to file VAT Returns quarterly, even if no VAT is payable or refundable.

 Payroll Taxes

-Companies with employees must register as employers and withhold Pay As You Earn (PAYE) income tax and National Insurance Contributions (NICs).
+Companies with employees are required to register as employers.
+They must withhold Pay As You Earn (PAYE) income tax and National Insurance Contributions (NICs).

-In this article, we explored the financial reporting, tax, and audit obligations of private limited companies.
+In this article, we explored the financial reporting, tax implications, and audit obligations of private limited companies.
 The next article will cover taxes for limited liability partnerships and ordinary partnerships.

 Comments